AustralianBioCommons/Learning-Library/index.md

 description:
 affiliations:
 ---
-Welcome to the Learning Library!
-The Learning Library houses collections of recommended themed resources to get you started in a new topic.
-They are curated by the life sciences community in collaboration with the Australian BioCommons.
+Welcome to the Learning Library - a selection of recommended resources to get you started in a new topic.
+These themed collections are curated by the life sciences community in collaboration with the Australian BioCommons.

-## Browse the collections of recommended training resources
+## Browse the collections

 {% include section-navigation-tiles.html col = "3" type="Collection"%}